AlexWorx/ALib-Class-Library/docs/pages/prepro_macros.md

        of the \ref alib_mod_characters "Programmer's Manual" of module \alib_characters_nl.

    @param STR The character or string literal to prefix with <c>'u'</c>, <c>'U'</c> or <c>'L'</c> .

-\def ATMP_CHAR_COMPLEMENT
- Gives the complementary character type to the given type.
-This is specific to \alib character definitions.
-Converts
- - \alib{character} to \alib{complementChar}
- - \alib{complementChar} to \alib{character}

- \see
-   For details, see TMP struct \alib{characters;TT_ComplementChar} as well as chapter \ref alib_characters_chars "2.
-Character Types" of the Programmer's Manual of module \alib_characters_nl.

- @param  TChar The character type to convert to its complementary character.

 \def ALIB_CHAR_TYPE_ID_N
   Defined as \c 1.
 Used in situations where code is to be selected by the preprocessor.